felixbur/nkululeko/data/README.md

 # Data

-This is the default top directory for Nkululeko data import.Each database should be in its own subfolder (you can also use `ln -sf`` to soft link original database path to these subfolders) and contain a README how to import the data to Nkululeko CSV or audformat.
+This is the default top directory for Nkululeko data import.
+Each database should be in its own subfolder (you can also use `ln -sf` to soft link original database path to these subfolders) and contain a README how to import the data to Nkululeko CSV or audformat.
 ## Accessibility